zsakowitz/nyalang10/src/lir/readme.md

 - `exec-interp`, the interpreter. it runs expression-by-expression, and is always UB-checking.

-# projected LIR executors (not guaranteed to happen)

-- `exec-js`, the JavaScript compiler, is unfinished, and will be on halt until the mid-level language is done

-- `exec-glsl`

-- `exec-wgsl`

-- `exec-wasm`
+in the future, we expect to have LIR compilers which target JavaScript and GLSL. however, those will not be started until the MIR and some intermediate forms are done.